DSCourse001/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 Source Data is obtained from the following URL: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-In the Archive you can find README.txt with description about what file what data contains.
+In the ZIP archive you can find README.txt with description of all files of a Source Data.

 [run_analysis.R] (run_analysis.R) R Program uses only the following files: